MicrosoftDocs/VBA-Docs/api/Excel.Series.DataLabels.md

 ## Example

-This example sets the data labels for series one in Chart1 to show their key, assuming that their values are visible when the example runs.
+This example sets the data labels for series one on Chart1 to show their key, assuming that their values are visible when the example runs.

 ```vb